1962 Madras State Legislative Assembly election: Parties and issues

-I am old.
-I may not live long.
-After I am gone, Kamaraj will safeguard the interest of the Tamils.
+I am old and may not live much longer.
+After I am gone, Kamaraj will safeguard the interests of the Tamils.
 He is my heir.
-Ultimately it is Kamaraj who counts-not others, candidates or even voters who are anyway unfit to judge what is right and good for them!
-Take my word, vote Congress and you will be well.
-If you don't, the ingenious Rajaji riding the DMK horse will trample you all without mercy.
+Ultimately, Kamaraj is the one who matters—not others, candidates, or even voters who are unfit to judge what is right and good for them!
+Trust me, vote Congress, and you will be well.
+If you don't, the cunning Rajaji, riding the DMK horse, will trample you all without mercy.

-Kamaraj fully made use of the popularity of E. V. Ramaswamy and identified himself with Tamil Nationalist aspirations.
-In February 1962, he introduced a bill Changing the name of Madras to Tamil Nadu for communications within the state and advocated to establish Madurai as the capital city of Madras.

 As the 1962 election approached, the two wings of Dravida Munnetra Kazhagam further polarised over the issue of electoral alliance.
 E. V. K. Sampath favoured alliance with Communist Party of India and Annadurai favoured alliance with the newly formed C. Rajagopalachari's Swatantra Party.
 Rajaji, the Chief Minister of Madras State between 1952 and 1954 had been a declared enemy of DMK and now he sought alliance with DMK.
 He said that the Congress party is more communal than parties which are openly communal.

 In 1961, Sampath left DMK to form his own party Tamil Nationalist Party with an objective and goal to establish an "autonomous Tamil State".
 Annadurai's idea to include Swatantra Party in the electoral alliance was not totally welcome in the DMK party and despite Rajaji's opposition DMK aligned with the Communist Party of India.
 It also formed coalition with Muthuramalinga Thevar's Forward Bloc and Mohammad Ismail's Muslim League.